Himanshu-coder/MEAN-STACK-CRUD/README.md

 A simple web-based administration portal to manage Friends for a user, portal should allow to perform basic CRUD operations.
 Portal should comprise of a dashboard to see No. of friends etc. It should allow to perform minimal functionality like search by name, phone, email, etc.

-Front End : Angular Material Designe + Bootstrap 4
+Front End : Angular Material Design + Bootstrap

 Screen Shots: